In the Heat of the Night (TV series): Fourth season, 1990-1991

+While Althea awaits labor, Virgil Tibbs travels to Philadelphia for a friend and former fellow officer's funeral—initially reported as a suicide.
+Investigating further, Tibbs uncovers that his friend was framed for a drug dealer's murder and targeted by a corrupt Internal Affairs ring execution-style killing criminals cleared on technicalities.
+When Virgil is framed for murder himself while trying to expose the rogue police network, Chief Gillespie journeys north to bail him out, uncover the truth, and clear his name.
+They solve the mystery of what happened to Virgil's friend and get justice for him.
+Together, they are able to bring the corrupt officers down, allowing Tibbs to return home to Sparta just in time for the birth of his twins, William and Sarah, on September 18, 1990, after which his aunt Etta Kibbee moves in to assist with the newborns.

-Other stories include a well-liked teacher wrongfully accused of the molestation of a student, which ends with tragic consequences.
+Other stories include a quiet and unassuming teacher wrongfully accused of the molestation of a student, which ends with tragic consequences.
 Virgil's younger cousin is the prime suspect in a rash of burglaries that go terribly wrong, and jeopardizes Virgil's attempts to reunite his extended family.
-Gillespie and Harriet's growing friendship gets complicated once her ex-husband Vic is arrested for his participation in a robbery with two other men that resulted in murder; his and Harriet's teenage son Eugene is somehow involved.
-He vehemently disapproves of the police chief's propinquity to his mother.
-(This storyline continues towards the end of the season when after a trial, Vic is found guilty of first degree murder and receives a death penalty sentence.)
+Gillespie and Harriet's growing friendship gets complicated once her ex-husband Vic Glendon returns to Sparta and is arrested for his participation in a robbery with two other men that resulted in murder; Harriet's teenage son Eugene is somehow involved out of loyalty to his father, and his dislike for the chief doesn't make things any easier.
+(This storyline continues towards the end of the season with Glendon's trial, where he is found guilty of first degree murder and receives a death penalty sentence.)

-Parker falls for a blind woman who is the only 'ear'-witness to the disappearance and eventual murder of her next door neighbor.
-Bubba going to Los Angeles to extradite a Sparta resident responsible for a fire that killed two people was actually the first of two backdoor pilots for a series that featured Alan Autry, but neither were picked up by the network.
+Sweet is devastated when an elderly friend of his is found by her husband murdered in her bookstore; Parker falls for a blind woman who is the only 'ear'-witness to the disappearance and eventual murder of her next door neighbor.
+Gillespie becomes the guardian of a pre-teen black boy whose family is torn apart by death, drugs and prison.
+Bubba going to Los Angeles to extradite a Sparta resident for arson where two people died was actually the first of two backdoor pilots for a series that would star Alan Autry, but neither were picked up by the network.

+The season closes out as Virgil's line of work as a police officer becomes increasingly more minacious.
+After witnessing the fallout from a brutal gunfight, Althea is worried for her spouse, that he won't be around for their kids.
+She asks Virgil to consider a career change, one less dangerous.
+That turns out to be something he had in mind as well — the following season he becomes a law student on a compressed schedule while still retaining his rank as Captain on the Sparta police force, but now the focus is upon becoming an attorney.